gaurav0401/ToDO_Application_using_FLASK/README.md

 # ToDO_Application_using_FLASK

-This is  a TO-do app using Flask
+This is  a TO-DO's app using Flask

 Screenshot 1: